 If you have been diagnosed with ovarian cancer, BRCA testing is seen as part of the diagnostic service as it helps the oncologist choose the right chemotherapy for you.

 The test can be carried out on the tumour (tBRCA or somatic test), or on your blood (gBRCA or germline test), either way you will be given information and counselling on what this means and the implications of the test for you and your family.

 Q: I have found out I have a faulty BRCA gene, I am worried about the cancer risk of my family, will they still be able to get tested?

 A: If you have an ovarian cancer diagnosis, your genetic test is called a diagnostic test, this is because your doctors are using it to inform their treatment decisions for you.
 You will naturally want to know if members of your family are likely to also carry the alteration in their BRCA genes.
 This type of testing is called predictive testing.

 Outside of the pandemic, if you are found to have a BRCA1 or BRCA2 gene alteration, your immediate family members (parents, siblings and/or children) will be eligible for testing.
 Your team will give you a letter to pass on to your family members so that they can make an appointment to see their GP and get a referral to genetic testing.
-During the Covid-19 pandemic however, it is likely that their referral is not going to be available due to laboratory capacity.
+During the Covid-19 pandemic, it is likely that predictive testing will be delayed.

 For more information on BRCA and what it means to you and your family go to our Inherited Risks Information or contact Ask Eve for free and confidential advice on 0808 802 0019, or firstname.lastname@example.org.